gabebw/law_of_demeter_violator/README.md

 You have two options.

-One: include the `LawOfDemeterViolator` module in your class, at the end:
+1) include the `LawOfDemeterViolator` module in your class, at the end:

     class BadIdea
       def meth1